The Ice Sheets project team comprises nine scientific and industrial partners from Denmark, Norway, UK and Austria.

 Danish Meteorological Institute (DMI) with its Danish Climate Centre department, as involved end-user, is leading the ECV product delivery to the climate and ice sheet models, as well as contributing to the user requirements analysis and the user assessment activities.

 ENVEO is leading the algorithms development, including scientific data processor development regarding the Calving Front Location (CFL) and Grounding Line Location (GLL) parameters.
 They are participating in the Systems Engineering team, leading the EO Science team and supporting validation using optical data.

 GEUS (The Geological Survey of Denmark and Greenland) is leading the product validation.
 GEUS also develops and produces the Mass Flow Rate and Ice Discharge (MFID) ECV.

 Niels Bohr Institute (NBI) is leading the user requirements analysis and participating in the user assessment and ECV product delivery to modeling community tasks.

 Technische Universität Dresden (TUDr) is co-leading the scientific data processor development of the Gravimetric Mass Balance (GMB) parameter including the Full Round Robin activity.

 University of Leeds, School of Earth and Environment is leading the product validation and inter-comparison activity, as scientific lead of the project.
 It also supports the algorithm development for SEC.

 The Climate Research Group

 The Climate Research Group (CRG) is a group of expert individuals associated with the Ice Sheets CCI.
 They are involved in understanding climate dynamics specifically related to the Ice Sheets Essential Climate Variables.

-The CGR is headed by Dr Ruth Mottram who is a glaciologist and climate scientist at the Danish Meteological Institute, with a focus on the interaction between atmosphere, ocean and ice sheet.
-She is a member of the WCRP-CliC Northern Oceans Regional Panel, co-leading the Greenland Ice Sheet work package.
-She is also part of the ISMIP6 (Ice sheet Model Intercomparison Project for CMIP6) regional climate modelling group.
+The CGR is headed by Dr Ruth Mottram who is a glaciologist and climate scientist at the Danish Meteological Institute, with a focus on the interaction between atmosphere, ocean and ice sheet, especially developing the HIRHAM suite of models.
+She is leading the Greenland part of EU project PROTECT 2020-24.

 The following internationally renowned experts make up the rest of the CRG team: